Pursue an RN to BSN

 - Teach nursing.

-For example, the Master of Science in nursing prepares nurses to pursue leadership roles in the field.
+For example, ASU Online's Master of Science in nursing prepares nurses to pursue leadership roles in the field.
 Some potential career options you can pursue after earning this degree include lead nurse, nurse manager and nurse supervisor.
 Earning a Master of Science in nursing education is another option which can provide nurses with the academic background necessary to teach nursing.